spring-cloud-services-samples/animal-rescue/README.md

 az account set --subscription ${SUBSCRIPTION}
 ```

-### Create Azure Spring Cloud service instance
+### Create Azure Spring Apps service instance
-Prepare a name for your Azure Spring Cloud service.
+Prepare a name for your Azure Spring Apps service.
 The name must be between 4 and 32 characters long and can contain only lowercase letters, numbers, and hyphens.
 The first character of the service name must be a letter and the last character must be either a letter or a number.

-Create a resource group to contain your Azure Spring Cloud service.
+Create a resource group to contain your Azure Spring Apps service.

 > Note: This step can be skipped if using an existing resource group